ibm-cloud-docs/vpc/par-binding.md

 * Make sure to review [Planning considerations](/docs/vpc?topic=vpc-about-par#par-planning) and [Public address range limitations](/docs/vpc?topic=vpc-par-limitations&interface=api).
 * The binding of a public address range must include both a VPC and an availability zone.

-## Binding, unbinding and moving public address ranges in the UI
+## Binding, unbinding and moving public address ranges in the console
 {: #bind-unbind-par-ui}
 {: ui}

-You can bind, unbind, and move a public address range to a VPC in an availability zone in the UI.
+You can bind, unbind, and move a public address range to a VPC in an availability zone in the console.

-### Binding a public address range in the UI
+### Binding a public address range in the console
 {: #bind-par-ui}

 To bind a public address range in the {{site.data.keyword.cloud}} console, follow these steps: